krupalshah/Composer/README.md

 Use `thenFinish()` to discontinue further chaining and return last awaiting task result.
 Between `startWith` and `thenFinish`, chain your tasks according to their dependencies.<br/>

 #### Chaining Tasks
-In the context of Composer, a `task` can be anything to be run.
+A `Task` can be anything to be run.
 It may take something as an input and/or return some output.
 It can be synchronous or asynchronous.
-Based on this, following methods can be used to chain one or more tasks:
+Following methods can be used to chain one or more tasks:

 - Use `thenRun...` methods for the task which takes no input and returns no output.
 - Use `thenConsume...` methods for the task which takes an input but returns no output.